brainbrian/brainbrian-next/content/projects/2018-08-20-rei/index.md

         'responsive design',
         'technical lead',
     ]
-excerpt: 'At REI I supported the Classes, Events and Adventures team.
-I led frontend software engineer for the team.
-We supported both applications.
-We were a team of engineers, a project manager, SDET and a product manager.'
+excerpt: 'During my time at REI, I led a team of frontend software engineers supporting both the Classes, Events, and Adventures applications.
+We used Agile methodology and a continuous integrated environment with Docker, Java, Jenkins, and more.
+I also upgraded our linting standards with Vue.js and delivered pages and components for the REI website using the Cedar Design System.'
 ---

 At [REI](https://www.rei.com) I supported the [Classes, Events](https://www.rei.com/events) and [Adventures](https://www.rei.com/adventures) team.
 I led frontend software engineer for the team.
 We supported both applications.
 We were a team of engineers, a project manager, SDET and a product manager.